-Dr. Angela Rauter is an Integrative Physician specializing in women’s health and is recognized by the Florida Department of Health as a Primary Care Physician.
+Dr. Angela Rauter, AP, DOM, is an Integrative Physician specializing in women’s health and is recognized by the Florida Department of Health as a Primary Care Physician.

 She is a Doctor of Oriental Medicine, Acupuncture Physician, Advanced ATMAT® Practitioner, and a Functional Medicine Doctor.

 Dr. Rauter seamlessly blends modern and traditional techniques to achieve success by treating the whole person: body, mind, and spirit.

 WHAT WE DO

 - TCM diagnosis and treatment through acupuncture and herbs.